*** 14 days

 Last chance to vote in person or return your mail ballot!

 On Election Day, you must vote at your local polling place.
-If you live on campus, north campus votes at the Noyes Cultural Arts Center (927 Noyes St), and south campus votes at the Hilton Garden Inn (1818 Maple Ave).
+If you live on campus, north campus votes at the Noyes Cultural Arts Center (927 Noyes St), and south campus votes at Parkes Hall (1870 Sheridan Rd).
 If you live off campus or out of state, find your polling place.
 In Illinois, polls are open from 6am–7pm.
+You can still register to vote or update your registration on Election Day.
+Bring TWO forms of ID, proof of identity and proof of address.

 • Illinois Primary Election